Many Thanks for your interest, to assist you we have compiled the most commonly asked Questions and have Answered them below:

-We carry a mobile Card Payment Terminal and Credit/Debit Card is the preferred method of payment, Cash can also be accepted.
+We carry a mobile Card Payment Terminal and Cash, under certain circumstances BACS can also be accepted.
 For trade customers only we will accept business cheques.
 Please do not be offended that the keys will not be passed to you until payment has been made.
 Payment in full on completion is required.

 - My keys are locked inside my vehicle and I cannot get to them?
 Do you have another set of keys to the vehicle that you can get access to?
 If not then we would need to know are they in the passenger cabin or the boot?
 If in the boot how do you open the boot normally, ie is the a button on the remote/in the cabin or is there a lock on the boot that you use?
 Can the boot be accessed from the cabin?